Generic Transaction Import Dialog

 Detailed Instructions:

 This command can import transactions from a very wide variety of text files, with differing formats.
 You specify the format of the import file at the time of importing.
 You will also specify the complete path and filename of the file to be imported.
-You may choose to import all the transactions into a specific investment, or you can make use of the SYMB, NAME, and PORT keys to import the transactions into a variety of investments/sub-portfolios.
+You may choose to import all the transactions into a specific investment, or you can make use of the SYMB, ACCT, and PORT keys to import the transactions into a variety of investments/sub-portfolios.

 The specified format string is matched against each line in the importing file, one line at a time.
 If the format string contains the required information and the imported line matches this format string a single transaction will be imported for each matching line in the importing file.
 In order to import a transaction each line must contain at least the following information: